Jon Cornish: 2013

-Jon Cornish had an outstanding 2013 season.
+Cornish had an outstanding 2013 season.
 Cornish played in all but one game of the 18 game regular season.
 His 258 rushing attempts was identical to his rushing attempts in 2012, but in 2013 he ran for 356 more yards, totalling 1,813.
 He won Outstanding Canadian of the Week 7 times (4 of them consecutively), Offensive Player of the Week once, Offensive Player of the Month for the month of October, and was the most Outstanding Canadian for the months of July, September and October (3 of the 4 months).
 His 12 rushing touchdowns and 42 pass receptions were also personal bests.
 He was nominated by the Stampeders as their Most Outstanding Player and Most Outstanding Canadian.
 On November 21, 2013, Cornish became the third Canadian to win the CFL MOP award, followed by winning the Lou Marsh Trophy as Canada's top athlete for 2013.

 2014

-Jon Cornish's 2014 CFL season was limited by various injuries.
+Cornish's 2014 CFL season was limited by various injuries.
 Nonetheless, Cornish wound up leading the league in rushing yards with 1,082, despite only playing in nine of 18 regular season games.
 This was his third straight rushing title and third straight 1000-yard season.
 He ran for more than 100 yards six times, with four of those games being over 150 rushing yards.
 Cornish won Offensive Player of the Week three times, Outstanding Canadian of the Week six times and he won Offensive Player of the Month and Outstanding Canadian of the Month for the month of September.
 To cap off his season, he was named a West-division All-Star for the 4th consecutive season.
 He won the CFL's Most Outstanding Canadian Award for the third consecutive season in 2014.